WakinyanB/OMEGA/README.md

 <sub>Technical briefings 1 to 23: https://www.gov.uk/government/publications/investigation-of-novel-sars-cov-2-variant-variant-of-concern-20201201</sub><br>
 <sub>From technical briefing 24: https://www.gov.uk/government/publications/investigation-of-sars-cov-2-variants-technical-briefings</sub>

-Data for the sweep of the Delta variant.
-The data were shared by Erik Volz who used them in [Volz, E. Fitness, growth and transmissibility of SARS-CoV-2 genetic variants.
+Data for the sweep of the Delta variant were shared by Erik Volz who used them in [Volz, E. Fitness, growth and transmissibility of SARS-CoV-2 genetic variants.
 Nat Rev Genet 24, 724–734 (2023)](https://doi.org/10.1038/s41576-023-00610-z) (see Fig. 1-a).

 ### changes-visitors-covid